Rania-Mzid/P2VRT/README.md

 1. Import the architecture model into the application interface, then select the model to apply by first selecting the real-time metric to be evaluated, then answering a series of questions that aim to guide him/her to the applicable patterns.
 2. Apply the chosen pattern to his/her architectural model to obtain the design model.

-*Notes:*
+*Notes:*<br/>
-*- A new project folder named "NameOfTheProjectFolder_NameOfPattern" will be added in the designer workspace folder with the profile of the chosen pattern.*
+*- A new project folder named "NameOfTheProjectFolder_NameOfPattern" will be added in the designer workspace folder with the profile of the chosen pattern.*<br/>
 *- The designer must import the new project folder in order to use it in all subsequent steps.*

 ### Step 2 - Consistency check